The Disintegration Loops: Reception and legacy

-Pitchfork named The Disintegration Loops I–IV the 30th-best album of 2004 and the 196th-best album of the 2000s.
-In 2016, Pitchfork named it the third-best ambient record of all time.
-It was named the 86th best album of the decade by Resident Advisor, and the 10th best by Tiny Mix Tapes.
+Pitchfork named the series the 30th-best album of 2004, the 196th-best album of the 2000s, and the third-best ambient record of all time.
+It was named the 86th-best album of the decade by Resident Advisor, and the tenth-best by Tiny Mix Tapes.
+Mojo named The Disintegration Loops the best drone album of all time.
+In 2025, Resident Advisor named "dlp 1.1" the 31st-best electronic track of the preceding 25 years.